HerbCaudill/react-redux-worker/README.md

 ### Why

-If you're doing any sort of computationally expensive work in your Redux reducers or middleware, it can slow down
+If you're doing any sort of computationally expensive work in your Redux reducers or middleware, it can slow down your

 ### How it works